 location is called the wing's Aerodynamic Centre (AC).

-The AC value is always measured from the Leading Edge (LE) in the
+The AC value is always measured from the Leading Edge (LE)

 The Neutral Point (NP)

 of an aircraft is the point where the

 aerodynamic forces are balanced.
 Having two or more wings interacting on your